tremor-rs/tremor-www-docs/docs/tremor-query/operators.md

 The operator supports two modes:

 - `discard` - the standard, when backpressure is triggered it will discard new messages.
 This is designed to fulfill the need of low transport latency at the cost of loss.
 - `pause` - it will trigger a circuit breaker and ask the sources that send it data to stop sending additional events.
-This is designed to deal with situations where loss isn't an option - the guarnatee of lossiness is then dependant on the source and how it can handle circuit breaker events.
+No Event is discarded by the backpressure operator.
+This is designed to deal with situations where losing events is not an option - but the garuantee of losslessness depends on the source and how it can handle circuit breaker events.

 This operator preserves event metadata.